hmakelin/gisnav/docs/pages/extend_gisnav.rst

 The MockGPSNode class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The :class:`.MockGPSNode` extends the :class:`.BaseNode` abstract base class to publish a mock GPS message generated from the output.
-It is used in the demo as an example of how GISNav can complement and in some cases replace GNSS navigation.
+It is used in the `README.md` Quick Start demo as an example of how GISNav can complement and in some cases replace GNSS navigation.

 In order for the :class:`.MockGPSNode` to work, you would need to configure your ``typhoon_h480`` build target to use the new GPS.
 This can be either configured before flight in the file ``TODO``, or during flight by setting the